-The Master of Computer Science (MCS) is a full time, 15 month professionally oriented degree Coursework includes 3 core courses, 2 capstone courses, and 6 elective courses (total 48 units).
-This is a Plan II program which consists of the successful completion of two capstone courses during the student’s last quarter.
+The Master of Computer Science (MCS) is a full time, 15 month professionally oriented degree Coursework includes 3 core courses, 3 keystone/capstone courses, 6 elective courses and 1 summer course (total 50 units).
+This is a Plan II program which consists of the successful completion of two capstone courses.

 MCS courses have a lab/ project component that emphasizes a supervised hands-on learning environment, with strong emphases on practical applications and implementation.